Healthy Homes Assessment Pipitea

 Insulation needs to be in compliance with the R-values required for your area

-The "R" stands for thermal resistance, and is a measure of how well the insulation is able to resist heat flow.
-The greater the R-value, the more effective the insulation.
+The "R" refers to thermal resistance, and is a gauge of how well the insulation is able to resist heat flow.
+The greater the R-value, the higher the standard of insulation.

-• Zone 1 - Auckland & Northland Ceiling R 2.9 Underfloor R 1.3
+• Zone 1 - Auckland & Northland Ceiling R 2.9, underfloor R 1.3

-• Zone 2 – all of North Island except Taupo and the Central Plateau – ceiling R 2.9 and floor R 1.3
+• Zone 2 – all part of North Island except Taupo and the Central Plateau – ceiling R 2.9 and floor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 (underfloor R 1.3
+• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 and underfloor R 1.3

-Learn more about the Healthy Homes insulation quality.
+Find out all the details about the Healthy Homes insulation standard.

 Pipitea Moisture Ingress & Drainage

-Learn more about the Healthy Homes moisture ingress and drainage quality.
+Find out all the details of this Healthy Homes moisture ingress and drainage quality.

 moisture ingress and drainage inspection